infinitered/open-source/Continuous-Deployment-Setup-NPM.md

   - Select `Linux` for the operating system and `Node` for the language
 7. Commit your code changes and push to github
 8. Choose `Start building` to initiate the first CI build
+9. Enable builds from forked pull requests.
+Go to project settings > Advanced Settings, then toggle on `Build forked pull requests`

 ## Configure Code for CircleCI